hytechclub/web-101/Week01/CodeAlong.md

 <h1>Sokka's Website</h1>
 ```

-Click the "Run" button at the top to send the new HTML to the Webview preview.
-You're officially a web developer - you've written some HTML!
+When you make a change, the preview should update automatically.
+If you see your name - that's it!
+You're officially a web developer!

 ## Adding a Welcome Paragraph
 Now it's time to add a totally new element.
 The **paragraph** element is used to display normal text on a webpage.
 Its tags are `<p>` and `</p>`, with text content between.